-If you are interested in Safety and the credentials of the company with whom you choose to fly then you have come to the right place.
+If you are interested in safety and the credentials of the company with whom you choose to fly, then you have come to the right place.

 Global Ballooning Australia Pty Ltd is a registered ‘Charter Airline and flying training facility’ authorised by the Civil Aviation Safety Authority (CASA), operating under Air Operator Certificate number 1-UNSBH-02.
 All of our pilots hold commercial pilot licences (CPL –B) issued by the authority (CASA) and are governed by the same regulations pertaining to any small passenger airline.

-The lift-generating heat is caused by burning LPG throught the hand-made, stainless steel, balloon burners.
+The lift-generating heat is caused by burning LPG through the hand-made, stainless steel, balloon burners.
 On average – a one hour flight in a passenger balloon might burn between 150- 180 litres of LPG.

-Hot Air Balloons can be used for free flight or tethered operations.
+Hot air balloons can be used for free flight or tethered operations.

 Free Flight is when a balloon takes off and flies from point A to point B on the wind.
 This is the major skill in ballooning.
 Pilots must be able to read the prevalent wind conditions in order to choose a suitable launch site, judge the flight path and most importantly, elect an area in which to execute a safe landing.
 Good balloon pilots must possess an intrinsic understanding of meteorology.